AY2526S1-CS2103T-W12-3a/tp/docs/UserGuide.md

 Opens a new window displaying the user guide link.
 The help window includes:
-* A clickable link to the User Guide
+* A clickable link is also available on the top left corner of the application.
-* A Copy URL button to copy the user guide link
+* A Copy URL button to copy the user guide link.

+**Format:**
+`help`

 <p align="left">
 <img src="images/helpMessageNewer.png" alt="Help Message" width="600"/>